the practical kitchen

 how to make overnight brioche rolls from scratch

 These buttery brioche dinner rolls are an overnight version of my popular soft brioche bread recipe.
-Instead of a same-day, single loaf situation, this recipe uses a long cold rise in the fridge and makes 16 fluffy pull-apart dinner rolls that you can bake fresh in time for dinner.
-So good for mopping up a hearty stew or simply slathered in melted butter!
+This dinner rolls recipe uses a long cold rise in the fridge and makes 16 fluffy pull-apart brioche dinner rolls that you can bake fresh in time for dinner.
+So good for mopping up a hearty stew or simply slathered in soft homemade whipped honey butter!

 16 dinner rolls.

-So many people have asked me about how to turn my brioche recipes into dinner rolls that, even though the answer is "divide the dough into smaller pieces and bake it," I figured it was about time I make an official ruling on how to do it.
+So many people have asked me about how to turn my popular soft brioche loaf recipe into dinner rolls that, even though the answer is more-or-less "divide the dough into smaller pieces and bake it," I figured it was about time I make an official ruling on how to do it.

-When I decided to add an official brioche dinner rolls recipe to my ever-growing canon of homemade bread recipes, the one big change I wanted was to make it an overnight brioche rather than a same-day bake.
+The one big change I wanted to make was to make these rolls from an overnight brioche rather than a same-day bake.

-Just like my overnight crusty bread and overnight focaccia, these dinner rolls are designed to be ready when dinner is.
+Just like my overnight no-knead crusty bread and thick & fluffy overnight focaccia, these dinner rolls are designed to be ready when dinner is.
 It's so much more practical to have the rolls shaped and in the fridge so all you need to do is take them out of the fridge and bake them at dinner time.

 Here's a fun thing I learned during recipe testing: Usually when you take a quick-rising recipe and make it into an overnight recipe, the yeast needs to be reduced a lot, even in the fridge.
 But because the butter in brioche dough firms up in the fridge and slows the dough's rise that way, these brioche rolls actually do need the full amount of yeast!